-A summary of the stakeholder process and how the stakeholder engagement was considered before finalizing the LCAP.
+A summary of the process used to engage educational partners and how this engagement was considered before finalizing the LCAP.

-The LCAP was presented and discussed in all Plaza School Board meetings.
-Also, goals, measurable outcomes, and actions to achieve goals were discussed with teachers during monthly staff meetings.
+The LCAP was presented and discussed in all Plaza School Board meetings on 8/19, 9/16, 10/21, 11/30, 12/9, 1/20, 3/17, and 4/28.
+Also, goals, measurable outcomes, and actions to achieve goals were discussed with teachers during monthly staff meetings on 8/9, 9/14, 10/12, 11/9, 12/14, 2/8, 3/8, and 4/12.
 Information was sent out to all parents requesting volunteers to serve on an advisory committee for the year.
-An advisory committee input meeting that included School Site Council members was held on February 9th, 2021 to solicit suggestions from the school community.
+An advisory committee input meeting that included School Site Council members was held on 10/14, 1/6, and 3/31 to solicit suggestions from the school community.
 Surveys, including one in Spanish, was sent to all families soliciting feedback on Plaza School's academic program, communication, the overall school climate.
 The Plaza School LCAP was presented to classified staff, including paraprofessionals, cafeteria and office staff, and the custodian.
 The SELPA director was contacted through a survey.
-A public hearing was held on June 10th.
+A public hearing was held on June 19th.
 However, no members of the public attended.
 The Plaza School Board did not have any comments during any of the regular board meetings or public hearing about the LCAP goals or actions, but many of the LCAP actions are in response to board discussions throughout the year.

-A summary of the feedback provided by specific stakeholder groups.
+A summary of the feedback provided by specific educational partners.